Basic Gi Chokes From the Back: A BJJ Tutorial

 The Back, the Most Dominant Position in All of BJJ

 Very early on in your Brazilian Jiu Jitsu training, you are likely to learn that the back is one of the most dominant position—if not the most dominant position—in all of grappling.
 Not only can you attack your opponent with near impunity, but your opponent can't effectively attack you or even see where the attacks are coming from.

-As you progress through the ranks in BJJ, one thing will remain constant; being on someone's back is a great place to be.
+As you progress through the ranks in BJJ, one thing will remain constant; being on someone's back is a great place to be (except for these notable exceptions).
 Here are some very good, basic options for finishing the lapel choke from the back.

 Sliding Lapel or Okuri-Eri-Jime

 Here's the first option for finishing a gi choke from the back' the "sliding lapel" choke.
 In judo, this is called okuri-eri-jime, and you will see a large number of matches finished with this powerful choke, not only from the back with hooks, but also from the turtle position.
 Note that it's important to start all of these from a "seat belt", "harness", or "over/under" grip from the back, starting with phenomenal control and never relinquishing it until you have the submission.